Hashtag Web3 / Updated

 Core Technical Skills:

-- System Architecture (designing large-scale systems)
+- System Architecture (designing large-scale systems).

-- Database Management (understanding data persistence)
+- Database Management (understanding data persistence).

-- Security (critical for financial systems)
+- Security (critical for financial systems).

 Domain Skills:

-- Maritime Law (bills of lading, liability)
+- Maritime Law (bills of lading, liability).

-- Trade Finance (letters of credit, payment mechanisms)
+- Trade Finance (letters of credit, payment mechanisms).

-- Customs Procedures (documentation, tariff classification)
+- Customs Procedures (documentation, tariff classification).

-- Port Operations (container handling, logistics)
+- Port Operations (container handling, logistics).

-- Regulatory Compliance (AML/KYC for financial products)
+- Regulatory Compliance (AML/KYC for financial products).

 How to Acquire These:

-- Hands-on: Build proof-of-concept systems for port operations
+- Hands-on: Build proof-of-concept systems for port operations.

-Step 4: Leverage International Connections
+Step 4: Use International Connections

 Key Communities:

-- Hyperledger Community – Open-source enterprise blockchain
+- Hyperledger Community – Open-source enterprise blockchain.

-- Blockchain supply chain conferences – APEX, Blockchain Logistics Summit
+- Blockchain supply chain conferences – APEX, Blockchain Logistics Summit.

-- Regional blockchain initiatives – Arab Blockchain Association
+- Regional blockchain initiatives – Arab Blockchain Association.

 Online Participation:

-- Join Discord servers focused on enterprise blockchain
+- Join Discord servers focused on enterprise blockchain.

-- Contribute to open-source projects (Hyperledger)
+- Contribute to open-source projects (such as Hyperledger).

-- Write and publish technical articles
+- Write and publish technical articles.

-- Attend virtual conferences and webinars
+- Attend virtual conferences and webinars.

-- Engage with relevant Twitter/LinkedIn communities
+- Engage with relevant Twitter and LinkedIn communities.

 In-Person Events:

-- Attend Hyperledger conferences (annual gathering)
+- Attend Hyperledger conferences (annual gatherings).

-- Participate in trade finance conferences
+- Participate in trade finance conferences.

-- Join regional blockchain meetups (even remotely)
+- Join regional blockchain meetups (even remotely).

-- Attend port/logistics industry conferences
+- Attend port/logistics industry conferences.

 Salary Expectations and Compensation